kmanpearl/7712_alignment_and_assembly/README.md

 ## Output

-All outputs will be generated in the directory `output` which must exist.
+All outputs will be generated in the directory specified by `-output_dir`.
-If the directory does not exist, please make one by running `mkdir output` from the terminal when in the project directory.

 The output files generated are:

 1. `ALLELES.fasta`: a fasta file containing the sequence of the longest contig that aligned to the query